Lou Pickney - 2026 NFL Draft

 Akheem Mesidor, EDGE, Miami

 Buffalo traded its 2026 second-round selection as part of the deal with Chicago to acquire WR DJ Moore.
-Mesidor turns 25 next month, and he'd seem to be the best fit for a team with a serious chance to contend for a championship in 2026.
+Mesidor is 25 years old and thus he'd seem to be the best fit for a team with a serious chance to contend for a championship in 2026.

 27. San Francisco 49ers